zsquareplusc/wipy-environment/doc/upathlib.rst

         :returns bool: if path is starting with a slash.

+    Testing/reading files/directories:

+    .. method:: exists()

+        :returns bool: return if the target of the path exists

+    .. method:: stat()

+        :return tuple: file stats (access times, size etc.).

+    .. method:: iterdir()

+        :returns iterator: get an iterator that yields path objects for all files and subdirectories of that path.

     .. method:: is_dir

         :returns bool: return if path is pointing to a directory.